liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/ideas_ORGANIZE.md

 - With this architecture, whether observe methods are called is decided outside the scope of presenter.
 Is this okay?

+- Consider all the things you can do when you have access to all the state from a single location

 - Create possibility for using this library when you don't actually need that many states, as is usual with many android apps.
 But it should also provide a way to handle those states if need be.